PetarSD/JavaScript-Programming-Fundamentals/README.md

 Projects from IT Academy JavaScript Programming Fundementals classes

 1. Assignment - Calculator for Roller Volume
-2. Assignment - Simple Calculator using Alerts
+2. Assignment - Simple Calculator using Prompts